 Using email accounts owned by real people bolsters a phishing campaign’s credibility.
 When your email gets hijacked by a hacker or malware, they’re often added to an arsenal of compromised accounts that further spread phishing campaigns.

-This is the reason you’ll sometimes receive shady emails from contacts you know.
+This is why you’ll sometimes receive shady emails from contacts you know.
 More likely than not, their account was cracked open and their email address is being used as a spambot.

-When you’re looking through sent mail, check the recipients, as well as when the emails were sent.
+When you’re looking through sent mail, check the recipients and when the emails were sent.
 If you don’t remember sending those communications, that’s a key sign your account has been compromised.

 It’s also worth checking your Sent and Drafts folders for messages with attachments, a primary vector for phishing malware.
 If you don’t remember sending or composing emails with attachments, that’s as big of a red flag as you can find.